-3.1 Faculty of Arts
+Faculty of Arts 3.1

 Dalhousie and King's students may take a Minor in Journalism Studies as part of a four-year major or honours Arts degree.
 The goal of the Minor in Journalism Studies is to introduce students to journalism and to basic journalistic methods and theory.